LeFroid/Viper-Browser/README.md

 # Building

 The browser software uses the qmake build system.
 The project can be built with QtCreator or through the command line by running 'qmake-qt5' or 'qmake', followed by 'make'

-If it is your first time running the program, you will have to manually copy the file 'search_engines.json' into the directory ~/.config/Vaccarelli/

 # Thanks